PProvost/YorsahjHelper/README.markdown

 -----------

-YorsahjHelper is a simple addon for World of Warcraft to help groups kill the correct set of globules (adds) in the Yor'sahj the Unsleeping encounter.
+YorsahjHelper is a simple addon for World of Warcraft to help groups kill the correct set of globules (adds) in the Yor'sahj the Unsleeping encounter in the Dragon Soul raid instance.

 **NOTE:** This addon only works for the Normal mode encounter.
 Heroic mode spawns for adds and uses a compeltely different priority system that is not supported.